 If any of these requirements were not met, we can challenge the BAC results, which could lead to the dismissal of your suspension.
 Our team of Jefferson City, MO DWI experts has a proven track record of helping clients throughout Missouri keep their licenses.

-A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Jefferson City, MO circuit court within 15 days of the ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
-A Jefferson City, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Jefferson City, MO circuit court within 15 days of the final ruling.
+This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
+Our Jefferson City, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.

 Once the appeal is filed, the case moves to a de novo hearing—meaning the Jefferson City, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
 Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Jefferson City, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.